jerome9189/resume-latex/README.md

 # resume-latex
-My resume written in LaTeX
+My resume written in LaTeX.
 Feel free to fork the template!